 Opened on 26 August 1936, the Johannesburg system gradually supplemented the Johannesburg tramway network.

 The system eventually partially replaced the tramway network, the latter lasting for several more decades until its closure on 2 August 1961.
-However, the trolleybus system itself closed, on 10 January 1986.
+However, the trolleybus system itself closed on 10 January 1986 (Wikipedia).

 In other aspects the Vehicles generally conform with practice in this country.
 The driver's cab occupies the full width of the vehicle.

 The chassis is the rigid six-wheeled type with an 18-ft.
-7-in. wheel-base and is provided with standard-type bornpressed-air brakes.
+7-in. wheel-base and is provided with standard-type compressed-air brakes.

 Apart from blackout requirements such as headlamp masks, white edging paint etc these buses were built to full peacetime standards.
 Because of their additional width all the diverted South African buses were allocated to Ilford Depot away from the Central Area.
 London Transport assigned them class codes of SA1, SA2 and SA3 depending on the various chassis, electrical equipment and body types.

 The successful operation of these and diverted 8-foot wide buses in other towns led to the Construction & Use Regulations being amended to permit 8 foot wide buses in 1946, although initially the routes on which they were to be used had to be individually authorised.
 This restriction was itself quickly relaxed in the provinces but in London the Metropolitan Police continued their resistance to the use of wider buses for some years afterwards.
 As a result the postwar London Transport Q1 class was also allocated to "suburban" depots well away from the Central Area.
 Despite being non-standard the SA classes lasted in London service until the late 1950's when Ilford Depot was converted to motorbus operation.